aboutroots/js-courses-ref/TEST.md

-## A little theory to repeat
+# A little theory to repeat

+## JavaScript part I

-"From Fundamentals to Functional JS, v2"
+"From Fundamentals to Functional JS, v2" (FM)

 1. Does JS pass variables by reference or by value?
 2. What is Functional Programming?